Manishyd777/Netflix_DataAnalysis_Python/README.md

 * sns.countplot(df['Col_name']) - To show the count of all unique values of any column in the form of bar graph.
 * max( ), min( ) - It shows the maximum/minimum value of the series.
 * mean( ) - It shows the mean value of the series.

-=
-Creating New Columns & Dataframe
-Filtering (Single Column & Multiple Columns)
-Filtering with And and OR
-Seaborn Library - Bar Graphs
+## This Project includes Creating New Columns & Dataframe, Filtering (Single Column & Multiple Columns), Filtering with And and OR Seaborn Library - Bar Graphs